 Loading dock safety barriers are a good example.
 The 4-foot drop-off at the loading dock opening is a real risk for forklift operators and pedestrians; falling from that distance can lead to an injury or worse, in addition to the downtime associated with such catastrophes.
 A retractable safety barrier positioned at the edge of the loading dock can mitigate these types of accidents.
 Look for barriers that are at least 58” tall and can withstand an impact of 10,000 pounds.

 Limiting the number of workers on the drive approach is another way to reduce risk and decrease downtime.
 Automated vehicle restraints are a great first step in this direction.
 However, many facilities now go a step further and use an indoor camera focused on the vehicle restraint.
 This camera (whose images display on the dock control box or viewing screen) shows trailer engagement.
 With dual camera set-ups, the internal images can also show the status of the trailer’s landing gear.
 These cameras are an easy way to keep boots off the ground in the drive approach, an area where workers are exposed to potentially deadly back-over accidents.

-By installing the right equipment at the loading dock and implementing a PMP with certified service technicians, facilities can greatly reduce downtime.
+By installing the right equipment at the loading dock and implementing a preventative maintenane plan with certified service technicians, facilities can greatly reduce downtime.
 When all of the equipment and workers on the loading dock are operating at maximum efficiency, safety – and profitability – are sure to follow.